 Some cards allow you to download a card.
-When you download a target card, you play it to the table as normal, but it does not need to be played from your hand.
+When you download a target card, it does not need to be played from your hand.
 You may search through your hand, your draw deck, and any open side decks for the target.
-Downloading does not count as your normal card play (although it may replace it), but you must still follow all the normal rules for playing a downloaded card, including reporting restrictions.
+Once found, play the card to the table normally.
+Downloading does not count as your normal card play, but you must still follow all the normal rules for playing a card, such as reporting restrictions.
 Then reshuffle any decks you looked through.